Chassahowitzka’s hardwood swamp is an important source of freshwater for the adjoining estuary.

 Farther inland are flatwoods and sandhill interspersed with wet prairies, freshwater marshes, and cypress domes.
 Running north-south about 3 to 4 miles from the coast on historic sand dunes are remnants of the rare scrub community.

 Plant and animal communities at Chassahowitzka WMA have been modified by past human activities.
-These included logging (pines, cypress, and red cedar trees), constructing associated roads and railroad trams, converting native habitats to pine plantations, pasture, and citrus groves, and suppressing fires.
+These included logging (pines, cypress, and red cedar trees), constructing associated roads and railroad trams, converting native habitats to pine plantations, pasture, and suppressing fires.
 Through a contract with the Florida Natural Areas Inventory (FNAI), the Commission mapped the current plant communities; in the future, historic plant communities will also be mapped.
 This information guides habitat management and restoration.

 Prescribed fires maintain the vegetation that supports a variety of native wildlife species.